 Normally the thickness of polymer film is 25-75µm thick (50µm typical).The purpose of conformal coating is to protect electronic circuitry against dust, moisture, salt, chemical and varying temperatures.

-Why do I need a Conformal Coating?
+What is conformal coating & Why do I need a Conformal Coating?

 In production when we manufacture the electronic product its performance and reliability is up to mark.
-But this product used in extreme environment conditions like dust, salt, moisture, chemicals etc. Can start corrosion and cause the electrical failure and reliability issues.
+But this product is used in extreme environment conditions like dust, salt, moisture, chemicals etc. Can start corrosion and cause the electrical failure and reliability issues.

 Which industry requires Conformal Coatings?

-The concept of conformal coating was developed through research to meet the military demands.
+The concept of conformal coating on pcb was developed through research to meet the military demands.
 Due to latest developments in electronics sectors the conformal coating is mainly used in industries like Aerospace, Automotive, military and marine where accuracy and reliability is most important.

 What are Methods of conformal Coatings?

-How I measure conformal coating thickness?
+How do I measure conformally coated thickness?

-There are several ways to measure thickness of conformal coating on a printed circuit boards but they fall in to two categories wet film and dry film
+There are several ways to measure thickness of conformal coating on printed circuit boards but they fall into two categories: wet film and dry film.

-Wet film conformal coating thickness measurement: – This measurement is applicable when coating is still wet.
+- Wet film conformal coating thickness measurement: – This measurement is applicable when coating is still wet.
 For thickness measurement the wet film gauges are used.